Guanqian Street

 Guanqian Street (观前街 (guàn qián jiē); Suzhou Wu: Kuoe zie ka, [kuɵ ziɪ kɑ]) is a street in Suzhou, Jiangsu Province, China.
 The street is located in Suzhou city centre, an area covering 0.52 square kilometres, the commercial part of the city.

 History

 It is an old street consisting of a Grand Taoist Building group, which has a long history of more than 1300 years.
 The Temple of the Lord has nine rooms and its name is Sanqing Temple.
 Besides, there are about ten temples along the street.

 The street is named for a temple—Xuanmiao Temple, which is on the street, because it is in front of the temple.

 This street has existed since 1930 and has been renovated many times since then.
 In June 1982, the street was designated by the municipal authority as a “walking street” and a new night market was established.
-The street has been honoured as the one of the Four Most Famous Walking Streets in China (other three: Nanjing's Fuzimiao, Shanghai's Cheng Huang Miao and Beijing's Tianqiao).
+The street has been honoured as one of the Four Most Famous Walking Streets in China (other three: Nanjing's Fuzimiao, Shanghai's Cheng Huang Miao and Beijing's Tianqiao).